Novel-in-Development Award 2021

-And while we encourage those still working on novels to apply, we also encourage those who have completed novels to also enter, as the feedback will still be useful and the prize is transferrable to a full manuscript developmental report, if you’re almost ready to submit to agents anyway.
+While this award is primarily designed to support writers working on an unfinished manuscript, we also encourage those who have completed novels to enter, as the feedback is still useful and the prize transferrable to a full manuscript developmental report.

 From now on, we will no longer be offering feedback on our other novel award, so this will be the place to come for feedback, as well as a chance of winning the main prize and impressing a literary agent with your work.